marknarain/root-calculator-python/README.md

 This root claculator uses the [Shifting nth root algorithm](https://en.wikipedia.org/wiki/Shifting_nth_root_algorithm) to calculate the square root of a number by calculating each of its decimal places one after the other.

+The calculator can calculate millions of digits of a square root.
+The result is saved into a txt file named output.txt.

 ## Requirements
 ---